 We assist students with course selection and are available to discuss timetable revisions, night school, and summer school courses.
-In addition to supporting students in the Careers course, we host a Careers and Courses night in February.
+In addition to supporting students in the Careers course, we host a Careers and Courses night in February and a Careers Fair in the spring.

-Support Services
+External Support Services

-We maintain a close liaison with the Resource Department in our school and make referrals to external agencies and support services, if necessary.
+We maintain a close liaison with the Resource Department in our school and make referrals to external agencies and support services if necessary.